-In the last few years, a number of new smartphone apps have been released that allow anyone with a driver's license to make money with their car.
-It's an increasingly popular form of employment, partly because the jobs aren't usually all that tough to do, and many have fairly minimal requirements.
-Some of these gigs pay really well too.
+In the last few years, a number of new smartphone apps have been released that allow anyone with a driver's license to earn using their cars.

 Below we'll list a few of the more popular services in this growing market to give you an idea of what's available.

-This service is very similar to Uber.
-Both companies are basically relying on the same business model, and both are very popular ways of making money with your car.
+Lyft is a popular ride-sharing service.
 We recently did a review of Lyft that you can check out here, with much more detailed information.

+However, you are basically acting as a “personal taxi” to people who need rides in your area.
 Lyft has some unique earning opportunities, such as higher pay rates for “power zones” which are areas on the map where they're expecting a higher volume of ride requests.
-Pay rates for most drivers tend to be comparable between Lyft and Uber, so you should check the websites for each and see which one appeals to you the most.

 This could be an interesting job in the sense that there would be a lot of variety from day to day, and the pay is decent – between 10 and 18 dollars per hour, plus tips.